morrowc/rfc8366api/README.md

 # Summary
-An API, common among vendors, is needed that supplies RFC8366 Ownership Vounches used for RFC8572 sZTP.
+An API, common among vendors, is needed that supplies RFC8366 Ownership Vouches used for RFC8572 sZTP.
 It is necessary to automate the creation and retrieval of OVs, because it is utterly impossible to manage them manually at scale.